nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 ![Figure 13](Figure13.png)

-As the default settings, Widgets are arranged in a single horizontal line.
+As the default setting, Widgets are arranged in a single horizontal line.
 In order to split the Widgets up into several different lines, you must add a new **group** to the configuration.
 In the image below, we cannot see the third Widget (Pie chart) that was added.

 ![Figure 14](Figure14.png)